phate-ket/FancyPreference/README.md

     </FancyPreferences/>$ npm install
     </FancyPreferences/client>$ npm install

-To start the application, The server should run on port 4000.
+To start the application, First start the server.
+It should run on port 4000.

     *Linux:*
     </FancyPreferences/>$ PORT=4000 node ./bin/www